 Unfortunately, when we were there, the weather was quite bad with a lot of clouds and drizzling rain, so we haven’t seen many views.
 Staying in the pool was nice anyway.
 There is an outdoor (hot!) shower and changing rooms with a toilet (no plug though if you are thinking about charging something or drying your hair).

-At the entrance to the pools, there is the box where you can pay 500 IKR to keep the facilities in the good condition.
+At the entrance to the pools, there is a box where you can pay 500 IKR to keep the facilities in the good condition.

 # Landbrotalaug hot spring in Snaefellsness in Iceland

-Landbrotalaug in Snaefellsness is a tiny natural hot pot located in the stunning place.
-The mountain backdrop and the small hot spring, fitting only 2 or 3 people, makes a perfect place for a romantic paradise in Iceland.
+Landbrotalaug in Snaefellsness is a tiny natural hot pot located in a stunning place.
+The mountain backdrop and the small hot spring, fitting only 2 or 3 people, make a perfect place for a romantic paradise in Iceland.

 To get to the spring you need to turn from road 54 into the small dirt road that has a sign for Stóra Hraun.
 Once you get to the parking lot, past the abandoned farmhouse, you can see it.

 The hot spring is natural and free for everyone to enjoy.
 Therefore, keep in mind that there might be already some people in it when you arrive.
-You just need to patiently wait (preferably in the car) and it will be your turn!
-There are no showers or toilets.
+There are no showers or toilets or changing facilities.
 It’s a wild place, so if you go there, leave it as you’ve found it.

 # Landmannalaugar hot springs